cliu1196/Stats-Projects/README.md

 # Stats-Projects
-Statistical projects relating to my UCLA Stats classes
+Statistical projects relating to my UCLA Stats classes (see "Stats-Assignments" repository for more information)